Pavlov1881/Gaming-Team/README.md

 # Gaming-Team
-This is exam preparation for my JS Back-End final exam
+This is a multipage application using MVC architecture for my JS Back-End course final exam preparation